pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 -   Customer to balance timing of Production backup with the reality that subsequent scans will not be in the backup.

--   If not already done, backup external database with 2020.4.1 hub_create_data_dump.sh
+-   If not already done, backup external database with pre-upgrade-version of
+    hub_create_data_dump.sh

 ### Start the actual upgrade